Sign up to our DAD.info newsletter for the latest features, news and competitions

 Log files that we refer to are text based (flat files) and not the database we use on the forum.
 How we use the forum database is described elsewhere in this document.

-The forum area is where you as an individually can post information / thoughts / comments that are then fully accessible to the world.
-It is your choice to put up any information and Family Matters Institute takes no responsibility for any consequences from this.
+The forum area is where you as an individual can post information / thoughts / comments that are then in the public domain and visible to all.
+It is your choice to put up any information and Fegans takes no responsibility for any consequences from this.

 Private Messaging and Private Forums (if available to you), whilst marked as private are still accessible to others within that ‘private’ group.
-Family Matters Institute considers these area as public information and Family Matters Institute takes no responsibility for any consequences from this.
+Fegans considers these areas as public information and Fegans takes no responsibility for any consequences from this.